Bariatric (weight loss) surgery can help you say “Goodbye” to obesity forever and improve your lifestyle.

 - Securing family support for your weight loss struggles.
 This also might include emptying your pantry of all unhealthy foods that tempt you.

 - Drinking protein shakes before surgery to find the ones you like the best.
-Protein shakes are part of the liquid diet you will be required to adopt for a short time after surgery.
+Protein shakes are part of the liquid diet you must adopt shortly after surgery.

 - Finding a bariatric surgery support group.
 You should also try to meet and speak with others who have already been through surgery.
 Online communications count!